profile_pic

 B.Sc.
 Computer Science

-Last updated: July 2024
+Last updated: December 2024

-Inspired by students from KAIST.
+Theme inspired by students from KAIST.
 Made with Pure HTML and Tailwind CSS